ryukau/VSTPlugins/docs/manual/MembraneSynth/MembraneSynth_en.md

 # MembraneSynth
 ![](img/MembraneSynth.png)

 MembraneSynth is a synthesizer that resembles sound of percussions with membrane, like bass drum or tom tom.
-Some strange noise can also be made by utilizing oscillation caused by self modulation.
+Some strange noise can also be made by utilizing oscillation caused by self-modulation.

 - [Download MembraneSynth {{ latest_version["MembraneSynth"] }} - VST® 3 (github.com)]({{ latest_download_url["MembraneSynth"] }}) <img
   src="img/VST_Compatible_Logo_Steinberg_negative.svg"